EthicalML/awesome-production-machine-learning/README.md

 This repository contains a curated list of awesome open source libraries that will help you deploy, monitor, version, scale, and secure your production machine learning 🚀

+You can keep up to date by watching this github repo to get a summary of the new production ML libraries added every month [via releases](https://github.com/EthicalML/awesome-production-machine-learning/releases) 🤩

 ## Quick links to sections on this page

 | | | |